Here is the process of creating a video here at church.

 The greatest part in creating a video is seeing it come together.
 What is even greater is watching others reactions.
 My idea on paper is now alive.
 Know where your final video will be shown, and export your file accordingly.

-I enjoy making videos and taking photos.
-I’m married and have a little girl.
 I love being creative, it helps me process life and my thoughts.
 I make YouTube videos about my record collection and music.
 Thanks for visiting my site and hope to hear from you.